Rstraney/IDS-6145-Final-Project/README.md

 ## General Introduction

+Walt Disney theme parks are one of the most well-known amusement parks in the world.
+Specifically, Magic Kingdom, which is located in Orlando, Florida is popularly known as the most happiest place on earth.
+The popular title is due to the innovaation of Walt Disney himself.
+Walt Disney built his first themepark in Anaheim, Calfornia, known as Disneyland.
+When he first built Disneyland, he ran out of property to build so he sought out more property in Orlando, Florida.
+He then began to build Disney World theme park in Orlando, Florida.
+From our initial research, we found that Disney's Magic Kingdom averages about 53,000 guests per day.
+We can assume that the high volume of guests that visted the theme park can experience extensive wait times to travel from the transportation and ticket center (TTC)

 (States your motivation clearly: why is it important / interesting to solve this problem?)
 (Add real-world examples, if any)